Tuesday, June 28, 2011

 COCKTAILS ANYONE?

-experimenting with different drinks.
+Selecting cocktails can be a tough one if you're not used to experimenting with different drinks.
 That is where a licensed and experienced bar service and planner come into the picture.

 We all specialize in our different lines of business.
 That's why you hire the specialists in their field.
-Why is it then, that so many couples today really
+Why is it then, that so many couples today really think they can handle

 So on that thought, we've established that a licensed, insured and tip certified bar service is undoubtedly the way to go.
 They can monitor who's drinking responsibly and